L o b a B l a n c a {dot} c o m

 Okay, for this entry, we’re going to come forward in time to this 1996 pre-Lord of the Rings offering from awesome Kiwi director Peter Jackson.

 This is one of my favorite “less is more” posters.
 It’s clean and simple and effectively eerie.
-You start out with a parchment-colored canvas and the movie’s tagline, “Dead Yet?,” which has the same straightforward punch that the similarly simple “got milk” ad campaign would later flaunt—only this one’s delightfully darker.
+You start out with a parchment-colored canvas and the movie’s tagline, “Dead Yet?,” which has the same straightforward punch that the similarly simple “got milk” ad campaign would later flaunt

 Poster Picks: Gremlins